nikhee292/nikhee292/README.md

-# Hi, I'm Nikhee 👋
+# Hi, I'm Nikhee Sundarrajan 👋

 I'm a **Junior Software Engineer** with 2+ years of industry experience at Accenture and a Master’s student in Computer Science in the U.S.